 Then you can cut the strings with a pair of pliers, or pull them out completely by totally loosening the tuning nuts and pulling the strings out from the holes of the bridge.

 The bridge of your guitar has little tips that look like black or white buttons and allow the strings to cling to the inside of the guitar.

 If possible, use a bridge remover to clean this area.

-3/ Clean your guitar
+3/ Clean your Guitar

-your opportunity to really clean your guitar – make sure that you cover all of the bases including the neck, frets, and headstock.
+This is your opportunity to really clean your guitar – make sure that you cover all of the bases including the neck, frets, and headstock.

 Don’t ever use shoe polish or a glass cleaner – they could damage your guitar.

 A simple cloth moistened with a bit of chamois or a microfiber cloth is all that you need.